jimblandy/perf-event-open-sys/README.md

+# ARCHIVED

+This crate has been combined into a workspace with `perf-event`, so future development of this code will take place in https://github.com/jimblandy/perf-event.

 ## Direct, unsafe Rust bindings for Linux's `perf_event_open` system call

 This crate exports `unsafe` Rust wrappers for Linux system calls for accessing